Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Problem formulation

-In practice, $u^a_t$ and $u^d_t$ can be interpreted as a travel distance of an attacker and a defender per unit time, or \textit{speed}.
-In this paper we assume $\mathbb{U}^{d}_t=\mathbb{U}^{a}_t = \{u\in \mathbb{R}^2: \|u\| \leq 1\}$, such that the attacker and the defender have the same fixed maneuverability.
-Being able to instantly change directions at any point in time, this condition accounts for the high maneuverability of drones.
-Moreover, $\|u^a_t\| \leq 1$ and $\|u^d_t\| \leq 1$ is a normalization of a speed with the maximum speed.
-In our work, the attacker and the defender have an equivalent maximum speed.
-This is a relaxed assumption used in a handful of papers\cite{shah2019multi,garcia2019cooperative}, while many works assume the defender to outpace the attacker\cite{makkapati2019optimal,von2020robust}.
+In practice, $u^i_t$ for $i \in \{a,d\}$ can be considered as the \textit{speed} of agents, and they directly control the respective dynamics.
+In other words, we use a single integrator model in a discretized form.
+In this paper, we assume $\mathbb{U}^{d}_t=\mathbb{U}^{a}_t = \{u\in \mathbb{R}^2: \|u\| \leq 1\}$.
+Being able to instantly change the speed at any time, this condition accounts for the high maneuverability of drones.
+Moreover, $\|u^{i}_t\| \leq 1$ for $i \in \{a,d\}$ is for its normalization to respective maximum values.
+This is a relaxed assumption used in a handful of papers\cite{shah2019multi,garcia2019cooperative}, while others assume the defender to outpace the attacker\cite{makkapati2019optimal,von2020robust}.

-The attacker is considered to be \textit{intercepted} or \textit{captured} by the defender if the distance $\|e_t\| \triangleq \|x^a_t - x^d_t\|$ between the attacker and defender is closer than the maximum capturing distance $\tau$.
-Formally, the attacker is intercepted if

-There are different sizes and types of net guns, according to which the maximum capturing distance $\tau$ can be characterized.
+The attacker is considered to be \textit{intercepted} or \textit{captured} by the defender if the distance $\|e_t\| \triangleq \|x^a_t - x^d_t\|$ between the attacker and the defender is closer than the maximum capturing distance $\tau$.
+Formally, the attacker is intercepted if $\|e_t\| \leq \tau$.
+Choices of net guns characterizes the the maximum capturing distance $\tau$.